cat-o-fire/MagickOfBillings/Ethyl.md

 Belief: A World of Gods and Monsters
 Practice: Chaos Magick
 Tools:
-- Drugs and Poisons: Personalized, A bottle of bourbon
+- Drugs and Poisons: Personalized, Whiskey
 - Books, Scrolls, and Periodicals
 - Laboratories and Lab Gear
 - Brews, Potions, Powders, and Other Concoctions